DISCLAIMER: Please note that the total costs, breakdown of prices, and foreign exchange may vary.

-TIP: Uber and Grab drivers are very helpful in our tour, they were all kind and amiable.
-And we were fortunate because during our stay, Grab has a promo which helped us a lot.
+TIP: Uber and Grab’s drivers were very helpful on our tour, they were all kind and amiable.
+We were fortunate because during our stay, Grab had a promo which helped us a lot.

 From the Kota Kinabalu city, there is a 3-hour journey to Kota Belud, Klias River’s location.
 This is a Mangrove Forest Reserve.

 At 5:00, we arrived at our destination, we were first served with some appetizers before going for the cruise.

 During the cruise, we had the chance to see Proboscis Monkeys or long-nosed monkeys.
 These are bizarre-looking animals, they are endemic and are reddish-brown.

 There are several species of animals to see here, you will encounter different kinds of birds, reptiles, Long Tail Macaques, and Silver Languor Monkeys.

 After the cruise, we had our dinner, which was included in the package we availed.
 After that, we went back to the boat for the display of fireflies.